markroland/path-helper/README.md

 the same distance as the previous two points.
 A second optional "factor" parameter can be set to either decrease or increase the curvature of the path.

+### limitPathDistance

+Limit a path's length to a maximum distance

 ### superimposeFunction

 Superimpose a function onto a path.
 For example, add a Sine Wave function onto any